pjborowiecki/SAASY-LAND-Next-14-Starters-With-Authentication-And-Database-Implemented/README.md

 <br />

 > **Warning**
 > This project is still in active development.
->
-> It uses new technologies (server actions, serverless database connection, etc. ), which are subject to change and may break your application.
-> It is not recommended to use this project in production yet.
+Please see the list below to get a better understanding of what feature have been implemented already and what is yet to come.

 <br />